facjure/replify/README.md

 	lein npm install

-## Editor Support
+## Editors

 ### Emacs/Cider

-Cider has an outstanding [issue](https://github.com/clojure-emacs/cider/issues/939) and hangs intermittently.
-Here is how it works:

 After `cider-jack-in`, run `(build)` and `(start-repl)` or `(start-brepl)`.

 You should see:

 	Starting Node REPL ...
-OR Started browser Repl (in the browser console) To quit, type: :cljs/quit
+	OR Started browser Repl (in the browser console)
+	To quit, type: :cljs/quit

 Open any cljs source in your project and evaluate: `C-c C-k`.
 You should see this in the repl:

 	ClojureScript:cljs.user>

+NOTE: Cider has an outstanding [issue](https://github.com/clojure-emacs/cider/issues/939) and hangs intermittently.

 ### Lighttable